Typescript Switch case tutorial with examples

-is a conditional expression that checks and evaluates the expression and matched case block of code executes.
-This is used in place of if and else
+The switch case is a conditional expression that checks and evaluates the expression.
+When a matched case is found, the corresponding code block executes.
+It is used to simplify code compared to multiple if and else conditional expressions.

 Here is a switch case example